 - How would you characterize your understanding of the NYC dance ecosystem?

 - Dance/NYC is a values-driven organization, please review our values of Justice, Equity, and Inclusion (found at: www.dance.nyc/equity/values) and discuss two instances in your professional career where you have demonstrated at least one of them?

 - What is important to you in a workplace?

-Thank you for your interest in Dance/NYC and the Communication Manager position.
-Please submit you application below.
+Thank you for your interest in Dance/NYC and the Operations Manager position.
 Dance/NYC looks forward to reviewing your application!